 This fall, Tulane University launched a new interdisciplinary program aimed at preparing students to take on the challenges of an increasingly interconnected world.
 It combines business savvy with global thinking say professors of practice Myke Yest and Casey Love, who co-direct the program.
 Read more >>>

-The Altman Program in the News: $8.3 Million Gift Funds New Dual Degree
+The Altman Program: $8.3 Million Gift Funds New Dual Degree

 Tulane University, New Orleans, LA 70118 504-865-5000 firstname.lastname@example.org